 Ryanair's primary marketing strategy is to emphasize its widely available low fares, route choice and great care.
 In doing so, Ryanair primarily advertises its services in national and regional media across Europe.
 In addition, Ryanair uses advertising, email marketing and social media.
+Social media gives Ryanair access to a large audience.
 Other marketing activities include the distribution of advertising and promotional material and cooperative advertising campaigns with other travel-related entities, including local tourist boards.
 Ryanair also regularly contacts people who have registered in its database to inform them about promotions and special offers.